An introduction to $p$-adic $L$-functions: The Iwasawa Main Conjecture

-Key to the proof is the following result from classical Iwasawa theory.
-For the sake of completeness we will give in the appendix an introduction to Iwasawa theory, including in particular a proof of the following result.
+Key to the proof of Theorem \ref{thm:vandiver} is the following result from classical Iwasawa theory.
+For the sake of completeness we will give in Appendix \ref{sec:mu invariant} an introduction to this topic, including in particular a proof of the following result.
 Let

 \begin{proposition}[{\cite[Prop.
 13.22]{Washington2}}] For all $n\geq 0$, we have

 where $\GG^+_n = \mathrm{Gal}(F^+_\infty / F^+_n)$ and the left-hand side is the module of coinvariants. \end{proposition}